codecentric/gatling-jdbc/README.md

 ### CREATE TABLE

 Creating a table is done via `jdbc().create()`.
-In order to ease the creation of arbitrarily many columns, the helper class ` import de.codecentric.gatling.jdbc.builder.column.ColumnHelper._` was created.
+In order to ease the creation of arbitrarily many columns, the helper class ` import dev.code_n_roll.gatling.jdbc.builder.column.ColumnHelper._` was created.
 It is recommended to use it.
 The datatype of every column has to be provided as a string.
 Additionally, constraints are optional, but also have to be passed as strings.
 E.g.:
 ```scala
 scenario("createTable").